 Make a list of the people that you may have lost touch with and would like to re-connect.
 Schedule times to give them a call, message, or get together with.

 Consider joining a virtual or in-person group that promotes socializing.
 Have a loved one or friend help you navigate the online group so that you can enjoy meeting new friends in your community while socially distancing.
 Or, as restrictions have lifted and you feel comfortable, check online for in-person groups to be a part of that share a common interest.

 Now could be a great time to try a new hobby, such as painting, writing, or cooking.
 It’s never too late to learn something new, and there are plenty of resources online and in the community to help you get started.

 You might also think about picking up an old hobby that you haven’t done in a while.
 Think about the things that made you happy in the past and consider re-visiting them.

 No matter what you choose as your New Year’s resolution, be sure that it’s something that helps you stay healthy and happy.
-We don’t know what 2021 has in store, but we do know that we are in this together and can find creative ways to enjoy this new way of life.
+Finding creative, new ways to enjoy life is fun and exciting!